 In sum, the main benefits of polarized training for runners include the following:

-• Allows you to maximize your potential to perform well in hard workouts, thus leading to more rapid and significant performance improvements.
+- Allows you to maximize your potential for performing well in challenging workouts, leading to more rapid and significant performance improvements.

 Zone 1